supercrafter333/BetterBan/README.md

 **Mutes & Warns?**

 Please **DO NOT** open issues with suggestions like "Can you add mutes/warns?"!
-I already have plugins for this, [theWarn](https://github.com/supercrafter333/theWarn) to warn players and BetterMute which is under development.
+I already have plugins for this, [theWarn](https://github.com/supercrafter333/theWarn) to warn players and BetterMute which can be found on poggit.

 ###
 ### Bugs - none